i'm shannon. a pediatric speech-language pathologist and founder of speechy musings!

 Story grammar is the parts or elements of a story.
 What it exactly includes varies depending on what program or teaching protocol you’re using, but it often includes things like character, setting, problem, solution, or feelings.
 It can also include things like plot, climax, or suspense.

-When teaching story grammar, especially with older students, I almost always include direct teaching about story structure (e.g., beginning/middle/end) and transition words (e.g., first, in the beginning, finally) as I think they really help solidify my student’s understanding of how stories work.
+When teaching story grammar elements, especially with older students, I almost always include direct teaching about story structure (e.g., beginning/middle/end) and transition words (e.g., first, in the beginning, finally) as I think they really help solidify my student’s understanding of how stories work.
 One of my students told me that a visual I gave him for use in the classroom with information about story grammar, story structure, and transition words was so helpful that he felt like he was cheating. #SLPwin

 Before I get into ideas for teaching story grammar, I’ll share some research that gives a base for why teaching story grammar elements is an effective strategy to increase reading comprehension.
 I’ve personally seen huge gains in my students abilities to understand and tell their own narratives using this structure.
 I’ve also seen HUGE success in using visuals and graphic organizers in class (when I do push in) to help with writing.

 There is a systematic review of studies on teaching story grammar as a reading comprehension strategy for students with learning disabilities on the ASHA website.
 You can read their findings here, but overall, they state that “the findings suggest that story grammar treatments improve the reading comprehension skills of children with learning disabilities.”

 They also state that modeling strategies and graphic organizers (e.g., story mapping) are both effective when teaching story grammar and reading comprehension strategies.
 This is good news because these are all great strategies and tools that are in “our wheelhouse” and are perfect for pull out lessons, push in or carryover, and for students in preschool through high school.